open-mmlab/mmpose/docs/tutorials/1_finetune.md

 ## Use pre-trained model

-To use the pre-trained model, the new config add the link of pre-trained models in the `load_from`.
+Users can load a pre-trained model by setting the `load_from` field of the config to the model's path or link.
 The users might need to download the model weights before training to avoid the download time during training.

 ```python
 # use the pre-trained model for the whole HRNet